 Organizations increasingly use AWS Lambda to develop production applications across heavily regulated industries, which means they need to ensure these workloads can still adhere to various compliance standards.

 If you to develop your organization's next application with Lambda, or if you already use this service, make sure you understand how to utilize the functions-as-a-service tool while still meeting your established compliance standards.
 Get to know these Lambda features and best practices so you can help your organization develop and operate compliant serverless applications.

 Start with the AWS shared responsibility model

-AWS' shared responsibility model is one of the first compliance aspects to consider.
-While AWS has multiple internal security protections in place, much of the responsibility to maintain a secure environment falls on application owners.
+AWS' shared responsibility model is one the compliance aspects to consider.
+While AWS has multiple internal security protections in place, much the responsibility to maintain a secure environment falls on application owners.

 These certifications apply to AWS technology and internal processes and don't necessarily mean that your organization's applications are compliant, too.
 If an organization is subject to certain compliance programs, its cloud users must ensure that their own internal processes, as well as development and operational practices, comply with these standards.